Posted On:

 • While the privacy provisions include some directives for federal agencies to strengthen their privacy requirements and support privacy-preserving AI training techniques, they also include a call for action from Congress.
 The President “calls on Congress to pass bipartisan data privacy legislation to protect all Americans, especially kids,” the order states.
 Whether such legislation would be part of the AI-related legislation that Senator Chuck Schumer is working on remains to be seen.

 • This EO also uses Presidential powers to mandate primary agencies and departments across sectors to develop common industry standards, guidelines, and regulations applicable to artificial intelligence development and usage.
-This is different from the EU’s proposed AI Act, which is meant to create a single regulatory framework covering the European Union as a whole under single horizontal regulation.
+This is different from the EU’s proposed AI Act, which is meant to create a single regulatory framework covering the European Union under single horizontal regulation.

 • Despite the EO’s sectoral approach, which might introduce variations in standards within different industries and jurisdictions, it allows for some flexibility.
 On the other hand, the EU AI Act will apply directly in all Member States except those related to specific issues provided for by the Act.

-• Beyond general principles, EO goes further by requiring specific actions to share safety test results and other vital information with the U.S. government, notify the government if they’re training a foundation model that could pose serious risks, and share results of red-team testing.
+• Beyond general principles, EO goes further by requiring specific actions to share safety test results and other vital information with the U.S. government, notify the government if they’re training a foundation model that could pose serious risks, and share results of red team testing.
 By 2025, several federal agencies are expected to publish AI guidelines, while new advisory committees and reporting schemes will also be set up.

 Looking Ahead - Stronger Regulations and Consequences are Needed